Vibujor/deconflictions/README.md

 ## Folder Structure

-The project contains three files:
+The project contains the following files:

-- format_data.py
+- **format_data.py**: Preprocesses ADS-B flight data.
-- extract_deviations.py
+- **extract_deviations.py**: Extracts deviations from data produced in format_data.py.
-- functions_heuristic.py
+- **functions_heuristic.py**: Provides a function that predicts a trajectory based on its associated flight plan.